ibexa/documentation-user/docs/persona_paths/author_content.md

 ---
-description: Add and modify various content items, such as pages, articles, forms, or media.
+description: Add and modify various Content items, such as pages, articles, forms, or media.
 ---

 # Author content